fglock/Perlito/README-perlito5-Java.md

 - native arrays

-  Perl arrays can be assigned a native array:
+  TODO tests - Perl arrays can be assigned a native array:

   ```perl
   package Byte { };